 In contrast, non-relational systems offer far greater performance and often improved flexibility at the cost of some (or all) of the ACID guarantees so important to business-critical applications.
 They work best for a different set of use cases.

-That’s why Fauna combines _both _the flexibility and performance of non-relational systems with relational querying and transactional guarantees without compromising simplicity and scale.
-Fauna is a true “Data API” or “serverless” cloud database.
-It’s easy to setup, offers its own powerful Fauna Query Language(FQL), and can support all of the workflow we’ve previously discussed.
+That’s why Fauna combines both the flexibility and performance of non-relational systems with querying and transactional guarantees of relational databases without compromising simplicity and scale through its document-relational model

 Fauna is the first document-relational database, offering the benefits of document and relational databases in a package that is attractive to developers.
 Like other document databases, data in Fauna is stored in JSON documents that are initially schemaless, providing flexibility in early application development as schema evolves.
 Later in application development, optional schema support (a feature that is currently in early alpha) allows developers to incrementally start enforcing the shape of data across groups of document collections.

 Unlike other document databases, documents stored in Fauna can reference each other based on attributes, allowing developers to use arbitrarily complex joins in the database layer and eliminating the need for multiple round trips and custom join logic in application code.
 All requests execute in the context of a transaction, which means that the result is guaranteed to be consistent and up to date at the snapshot time of the request.
 Fauna’s novel architecture allows the database to be scalable and correct, offering strict serializability